Works ✏️ Vancouver

 The third reason has everything to do with The Lord of the Rings, yet came before I had even heard of Tolkien.

-3. When I was 11 years old I went to a summer camp that was supposed to be all about the hero god Jesus.
+3. When I was 11 years old I went to a summer camp that was supposed to be all about the divine hero Jesus.
 The counsellors professed to know all about Him, and all about angels, devils, and holy ghosts.

 ✏️